128technology/docs/docs/config_snmp.md

 [^1]: https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol

 The 128T implementation of SNMP relies on the *snmpd* process running within the host operating system.
-All configuration for SNMP, however, is done within the 128T's data model via its administrative interfaces (e.g., PCLI, GUI, NETCONF, etc.).
+All configuration for SNMP, however, is done within the 128T's data model via its administrative interfaces (e.g., PCLI, GUI, REST, etc.).

 ## MIB Definitions
 128T provdes MIB files that describe the 128T SNMP objects and traps available on the 128T device and how they are encoded.
 For ease of use, these are installed on the device itself in this location